1. Create an API key

 4. Jenkins

-Jenkinsfile script can be found here.
+An example Jenkinsfile can be found here.
 Copy that code to the desired step in your pipeline.

 Add your AUTOMAGICALLY_TOKEN to your secrets.
 Navigate to Dashboard -> Manage jenkins -> Credentials -> System -> Global credentials (unrestricted) and click on Add Credentials.
 For the Kind you need to select Secret text.
 Be careful that your ID matches the ID that you call within the Jenkinsfile script.
 Copy your token value to the Secret field and click Create.